If you’re in search of the best restaurants Adare has to offer, you’ve landed in the right place.

 Our favourite restaurants in Adare

-The first section of our guide to the best restaurants in Westport tackles our favourite Adare restaurants.
+The first section of our guide to the best restaurants in Adare tackles our favourite Adare restaurants.
 These are places that one or more of the team have been to.

 Below, you’ll find everywhere from 1826 and the Blue Door to two of the swankiest places to eat in Adare.
 Dive on in!